-More and more universities (ex: Yale, Columbia) in the US are dropping standardized tests as a requirement in students’ applications, making them optional.
+More and more universities (ex: Yale, Columbia) in the US are dropping standardized tests as a requirement in students' applications, making them optional.
 The reason is those top US universities until today had very low acceptance rates while students complained about the costs of required standardized tests like ACT or SAT.
-The results were that although few students (fewer than 10% of applicants) were admitted into the universities of their choice, many others just spent money for being refused in the end.
-Without entering a higher education, learners are thus already spitting money.
+The results were that although few students (fewer than 10% of applicants) were admitted into the universities of their choice, many others just spent money on being refused in the end.
+Without entering higher education, learners are thus already spitting money.

 The Problems of Standardized tests

 Exam phobia is a real thing everywhere in the world.
 The thing is that scaring students is not the best way to help them prove they deserve to be admitted in the university of their choice, universities may miss the best students because of a simple test and that is unfortunate.